namannehra/rename-from-mal/README.md

 - Doesn't work for shows with over 100 episodes

-- Doesn't work for shows that don't have episode list on http://myanimelist.net
+- Doesn't work for shows that don't have episode list on MyAnimeList